michaelcretzman/general/readme.md

 Harness Community Edition has two main components:

--   **Harness Manager** — Harness Manager is where your CD configurations are stored and your pipelines are managed.
+-   **Harness Manager:** Harness Manager is where your CD configurations are stored and your pipelines are managed.
 After you install Harness, you sign up in the Manager at http://localhost/#/signup.
     Pipeline are triggered manually in the Harness Manager or automatically in response to Git events, schedules, new artifacts, and so on.
     Harness Manager is available either as SaaS (running in the Harness cloud) or as On-Prem (running in your infrastructure).
--   **Harness Delegate** — The Harness Delegate is a software service you install in your environment that connects to the Harness Manager and performs tasks using your container orchestration platforms, artifact repositories, etc.
+-   **Harness Delegate:** The Harness Delegate is a software service you install in your environment that connects to the Harness Manager and performs tasks using your container orchestration platforms, artifact repositories, etc.
    You can install a Delegate inline when setting up connections to your resources or separately as needed.
 This guide will walk you through setting up a Harness Delegate inline.

 # Installation
+:clock9: 5-12m

  1. Make sure your system meets the **Requirements** above.
  2. Clone the Harness Git repo into your local directory: